-- Click "All" at the end of the alphabet bar to display the entire student master list of available participants to register - If you have a large number of participants, you can filter the list by selecting a letter - Select the participants to register by clicking in the box next to each participant's name under the Reg column or click the blue "Select All" link. - Click "Register Selected" once you have selected the participants you wish to register
+- student master list of available participants to register - 2.
+If you have a large number of participants, you can filter the list by selecting a letter - 3.
+Select the participants to register by clicking in the box next to each participant's name under the Reg column or click the blue "Select All" link. - 4.
+Click "Register Selected" once you have selected the participants you wish to register